MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

 ### MDT deployment share rules overview

------stopping here for now-----------

 In MDT, there are always two rule files: the CustomSettings.ini file and the Bootstrap.ini file.
-You can add almost any rule to either; however, the Bootstrap.ini file is copied from the Control folder to the boot image, so the boot image needs to be updated every time you change that file.
-For that reason, add only a minimal set of rules to Bootstrap.ini, such as which deployment server and share to connect to - the DEPLOYROOT value.
+You can add almost any rule to either.
+However, the Bootstrap.ini file is copied from the Control folder to the boot image, so the boot image needs to be updated every time you change that file.
+For this reason, add only a minimal set of rules to Bootstrap.ini, such as which deployment server and share to connect to - the DEPLOYROOT value.
 Put the other rules in CustomSettings.ini because that file is updated immediately when you click OK.

-By taking the following steps, you will configure the rules for the MDT Build Lab deployment share:
+To configure the rules for the MDT Build Lab deployment share:
-1. Using the Deployment Workbench, right-click the **MDT Build Lab deployment share** and select **Properties**.
+1. Using the Deployment Workbench, right-click the **MDT Build Lab** deployment share and select **Properties**.
-2. Select the **Rules** tab and modify using the following information:
+2. Select the **Rules** tab and replace the existing content with the following information:
     ```
     [Settings]
     Priority=Default

     [Default]
     _SMSTSORGNAME=Contoso
     UserDataLocation=NONE